 Tableau provides a kind of consulting and implementation services.
 For organization level deployment, we require the following four-step process:

 Irrespective of our company size and implementation method, Tableau provides a Quick Start Service as per our requirements.

 As Domo is a cloud-based solution, its implementation is lesser than the current on-site locations.
 Users can work with a customer service representative and an account manager.
 The timeline middles between one and two months; however, it entirely depends on the resources and requirements of customers.
 Domo training includes the following options:

-Both Tableau and Domo are strong analytics and data visualization tools, and they can help the businesses in taking the best decisions throughout the departments.
+Both Tableau and Domo are strong analytics and data visualization tools, and they can help businesses in taking the best decisions throughout the departments.
 Both provide extensive horizontal integration and the capability to scale up as our business grows.
 If you are looking for a cloud-app for building visually appealing dashboards, then Domo will be the right choice for you.
 If you are working in a hybrid environment and want to offer desktop access to a few users, then Tableau is the right choice for you.
-So, depending upon your requirement, select the one out of the two.
+So, depending upon your requirement, select one out of the two.
 I hope this article provides you with the required information about Tableau vs Domo.